MindTouch/mindtouch-http.php/README.md

 }
 ```

 "dev-master" is the master development branch.
-If you are using tis library in a production environment, it is advised that you use a stable release.
+If you are using this library in a production environment, it is advised that you use a stable release.

 Assuming you have setup Composer's autoloader, the library can be found in the MindTouch\Http\ namespace.